Meet the Head Girl & Deputy Head Girl

 Fran: I study Classical Civilisation, Politics and Psychology at A level.
 I am also completing my EPQ.

 What made you choose those subjects?

 Elizabeth: I have been interested in technology for quite some time and this is the area I would like to study further and pursue a career in.
 The future of the industry looks very exciting with an ever developing variety of career opportunities.
 I have a great love for Mathematics and my original interest for the subject was sparked by the wonderful the teachers here at St Gabriel’s.
 They inspired me to learn and develop; and my love for the subject grew immensely!
 Last, but certainly not least, Music is my passion and Dr Tebbs makes it one of the most fun subjects to learn!

 Fran: At GCSE I found that I liked Classics, this is because I like to learn about what happened thousands of years ago and see how different or similar we are now.
-I had not studied Psychology or Politics but I have had a fascination with these subjects before taking them for A-level.
-With both of these subjects have found a greater love for them after choosing them for A-level.
+I did not studied Psychology or Politics but developed a fascination with these subjects and have found a great love for them after choosing them at A level.